Professional turning has become more accessible throughout the years.

 Headstock and Tailstock

-Structurally, every lathe machine has a headstock and also a tailstock.
+Structurally, every wood lathe has a easy locking headstock and also a tailstock.
 The headstock has a threaded spindle to accommodate various accessories, mostly the chucks in different sizes.

 It is essential to make sure the threads are standard that is still useful even if you upgrade your lathe.
 The tailstock is a movable part, a casting that can slide horizontally to accommodate the workpiece.
 It is a rotating component with an internal taper holding to the dead center, and it allows taper shank tools.